What is Functional Strategy? Definition, theory and example

-This article provides a practical explanation of functional strategy.
+Functional Strategy: this article provides a practical explanation of functional strategy.
+This article highlights the definition, the 3 levels, responsibility, core points, the divisions and a practical example.
 After reading, you’ll understand the basics of this powerful strategy tool.
+Enjoy reading!

 Strategies determine the results, performance, and goals that have to be achieved.
 Generally, strategies are developed on three levels: corporate, business, and functional.